pnp/powerapps-samples/samples/InstagramBasicDisplay/README.md

 Version|Date|Comments
 -------|----|--------
-1.0|April 06, 2023|Initial release
+1.0|April 18, 2023|Initial release

 ## Features

-This uses a custom connector to the Instagram Basic Display to display a combination of media images and videos in a gallery from Instagram.
+This uses **Instagram Basic Display (IndependentPublisher)** connector to display a combination of media images and videos in a gallery from Instagram.

+The UI consists of a gallery with swiping effect achieved using the slider trick mentioned in [How to build a curved gallery in Power Apps](https://www.m365princess.com/blogs/build-curved-gallery-power-apps/) by [Luise Freese].

 ## Prerequisites